kyleecodes/ToDoApp-Python/README.md

 # To-Do App in Python
-A CRUD application utilizing the SQLAlchemy ORM, Flask, and migrations!
+A CRUD application utilizing the SQLAlchemy ORM, and Flask!

 ### Try it yourself!